OnyxOracle/Delete-Empty-Folders/README.md

 # 🧹 Cleanup Utility

-A powerful, cross-platform command-line tool to find and manage empty or large folders, helping you keep your filesystem tidy.
+A powerful, cross-platform command-line tool to find and manage empty folders, duplicate files, and large directories, helping you keep your filesystem tidy.

 ![Demo showing the cleanup utility in action](https://github.com/user-attachments/assets/43a4646a-56d9-493f-aaae-e5378909818b)
 *(Image: A demonstration of the script identifying and deleting nested empty folders.)*